jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 # Isolated
 The software being tested within a unit test is referred to as the [Software Under Test](https://en.wikipedia.org/wiki/System_under_test) (SUT).

 The SUT should be isolated from its external dependencies, such as: Databases, File Systems, Internet, Clocks, and other components of the project.
-Test Doubles will replace external dependencies by emulating their behaviors.
+[Test Doubles](https://en.wikipedia.org/wiki/Test_double) will replace external dependencies by emulating their behaviors. __NOTE:__ Test Doubles leak implementation information into the tests, which introduces a bit of brittleness.
+I don't know of a way to avoid this, but there may be techniques to minimize it, which I'll discuss in future blogs.

 Any developer should be able to clone a repository, compile the code and the unit tests should execute without environmental issues.
 I.e., the SUT should have no dependencies upon the original developer’s development or test environment.

 # Scoped
 The SUT should be tested as if it had been plucked from the codebase and tested in isolation without the SUT knowing that it had been plucked from the codebase.
 This was a difficult concept for me to understand.
 I had long considered testing an all-or-nothing situation, especially when dependencies were coupled to the code.
 There are always dependencies coupled to the code.

-SUT can only be isolated when there are well defined boundaries between software elements that allow us to isolate the SUT from its dependencies via [Test Doubles](https://en.wikipedia.org/wiki/Test_double). __NOTE:__ Test Doubles leak implementation information into the tests, which introduces a bit of brittleness.
-I don't know of a way to avoid this, but there may be techniques to minimize it, which I'll discuss in future blogs.
+SUT can only be isolated when there are well defined boundaries between software elements that allow us to isolate the SUT from its dependencies via Test Doubles.

 The SUT may be one method or one class.
 It may consiste of several cohesive classes.
 Different SUTs may have different sized boundaries even for the same classes and methods.
 Boundary size is a tradeoff.